Multicluster Control Plane

 cluster1 true https://cluster1-control-plane:6443 True True 5m25s

 You should see the managedcluster joins to the multicluster control plane.
-Congratulation!
+Congratulations!